andifalk/cloud-security-workshop/introduction/README.md

 The most important federated methods and standards are described in the following sections with putting emphasis on OAuth and OpenID Connect.

-### Security Assertion Markup Language (SAML)
+### SAML 2.0

-  [SAML](https://wiki.oasis-open.org/security/FrontPage) is an XML-based markup language for security assertions (statements that service providers use to make access-control decisions).
+  [Security Assertion Markup Language (SAML)](https://wiki.oasis-open.org/security/FrontPage) is an XML-based markup language for security assertions (statements that service providers use to make access-control decisions).
 In March 2005, the current SAML 2.0 version was announced as an OASIS Standard.

-### System for Cross-domain Identity Management (SCIM)
+### SCIM

 The [System for Cross-domain Identity Management (SCIM)](https://www.simplecloud.info/) specification is designed to make managing user identities in cloud-based applications and services easier.
 The current SCIM 2.0 version is built on a object model where a Resource is the common denominator and all SCIM objects are derived from it.
 It is defined by RFC 7643 and RCF 7644.